 Click the next section Task Details & Attachments to reveal more details.
 If you'dlike you can determine in this section:

 - whether it takes place out of office,

 - whether it's related to any deliverables in this project,

 - whether it requires any documents to be linked to it

 Click the next section labelled Assignee & Execution.
 This section is important because it determines the who, what and when for this task.
 Start by selecting the Task Type dropdown.
-You'll see a list of all existing task types in the system.
+You'll see a list of all existing task types in the system organised into groups based on their Department Name, then sorted into alphabetical order.
 If you don't see what you're after, here's a guide detailing how to add new task types here.
 Once you've selected your task type, the assignee list will show any user who can complete that task.
 If you can't see the assignee you're after, you may need to allocate that user to the specific task type.

 Then you'll need to determine whether your task is:

 - Fixed – required to be worked on at specific, rigid start and end times